RNA-FRETools/MASH-FRET/docs/video-processing/functionalities/set-export-options.md

 ## ebFRET-compatible

-Export single molecule intensity-time traces to one common ASCII file importable to the external software ebFRET (available [here](http://ebfret.github.io/)).
+Writes single molecule intensity-time traces to one common ASCII file importable to the external software ebFRET (available [here](http://ebfret.github.io/)).

 See